mysterioustrousers/MTPocket/README.md

 	@interface MTPocketResponse : NSHTTPURLResponse

 	@property (nonatomic) BOOL success;						// Easily determine if the request was 100% sucessful.
-Otherwise, lots of data to deal with the failure.
+Otherwise, lots of data in other properties to deal with the failure.
 	@property (nonatomic) MTPocketStatus status;			// A Mapping of common HTTP status codes to enum.
 	@property (nonatomic) MTPocketFormat format;			// The format of the original content.
 Will always be the same as the request format.
 	@property (strong, nonatomic) id body;					// The response body.
 Depending on the format, could be an NSString, NSArray, NSDictionary or nil.
-	@property (strong, nonatomic) NSData *data;				// The data returned form the server for debugging.
-	@property (strong, nonatomic) NSString *text;			// The data converted to a string returned form the server for debugging.
-	@property (strong, nonatomic) NSURLRequest *request;	// The original request made to the server.

 	@property (strong, nonatomic) NSError *error;			// Could be nil, but should check this for important info if its not nil.
+	@property (strong, nonatomic) NSURLRequest *request;	// The original request made to the server (for debugging).
+	@property (strong, nonatomic) NSData *data;				// The data returned form the server (for debugging).
+	@property (strong, nonatomic) NSString *text;			// The data converted to a string returned form the server (for debugging).
+	@property (strong, nonatomic) NSData *requestData;		// The data that was sent as the body with the request (for debugging).
+	@property (strong, nonatomic) NSString *requestText;	// The data sent with the request converted to a string (for debugging).

 	@end